 Parramatta Park is on the western edge of the Parramatta CBD and is an easy walk from Parramatta and Westmead railway stations or the Rivercat terminal.
-If you are on foot, the best entry points are from O'Connell, Pitt, Macquarie and George Streets on the eastern boundary; Queens Road and Park Avenue to the west and Great Western Highway to the South.
+If you are on foot, the best entry points are George Street gate on the east, Queens Road gate or Park Avenue to the west and Great Western Highway to the south.

-The Parramatta Shuttle Bus is a free transport solution that connects tourists, residents and commuters to the commercial, retail and recreational landmarks of the city.
-It runs every 10 minutes, seven days a week.
+The Parramatta Shuttle Bus connects tourists, residents and commuters to the commercial, retail and recreational landmarks of the city.
+It runs every 10 minutes, seven days a week, and it is free.

 The bus operates on a continuous loop around the city centre, with three stops near Parramatta Park:

-Stop 3 (Macquarie Street West near the Jessie Street Centre) – a short walk to the main Park gate, ideal for the Rumsey Rose Garden, Gatehouse Tea Rooms and Old Government House.
+Stop 3 (Macquarie Street West near the Jessie Street Centre) – a short walk to the Park’s main gate, this stop is ideal for the Rumsey Rose Garden, Gatehouse Tea Rooms and Old Government House.

-Stop 4 (O'Connell Street) - ideal for the Crescent event space, Old Kings Oval, Government Farm and areas on the northern riverbank.
+Stop 4 (O'Connell Street) – ideal for the Crescent, Old Kings Oval, Government Farm and the northern riverbank.

-Stop 5 (Leagues Club on O'Connell Street) - to access the park via the Buttons Bridge across the Parramatta River.
+Stop 5 (Leagues Club on O'Connell Street) – access the park by crossing the Parramatta River using the Buttons Bridge.

 Parramatta Park is a short walk from both Parramatta and Westmead train stations.
-Refer to Transport NSW to plan your trip.
+Visit Transport NSW to plan your trip.

-Parramatta Park is a short walk from the Charles Street wharf along pleasant riverside walking paths.
-Refer to Transport NSW to plan your trip.
+Parramatta Park is a short, pleasant walk along the riverside from the Charles Street wharf.
+See Transport NSW to plan your trip on the Rivercat service.

 The Parramatta bus terminal is located next to the Parramatta train station in Darcy and Argyle Streets.
-Refer to Transport NSW to plan your trip.
+Use Transport NSW to plan your bus trip.